huggingface/transformers/docs/source/en/big_models.md

 ...     new_model = AutoModel.from_pretrained(tmp_dir)
 ```

-The main advantage of sharded checkpoints is that for big models, each shard is loaded after the previous one which caps the memory usage to only the model size and the largest shard size.
+The main advantage of sharded checkpoints for big models is that each shard is loaded after the previous one, which caps the memory usage to only the model size and the largest shard size.

 You could also directly load a sharded checkpoint inside a model without the [`~PreTrainedModel.from_pretrained`] method (similar to PyTorch's `load_state_dict()` method for a full checkpoint).
-In this case, use [`~modeling_utils.load_sharded_checkpoint`] method.
+In this case, use the [`~modeling_utils.load_sharded_checkpoint`] method.

 ```py
 >>> from transformers.modeling_utils import load_sharded_checkpoint